 In this paper a conception is presented how to improve the skills of students to be educated for hardware and SOC design in test related topics.
-We present a learning method based on using so-called living pictures [1].
-The method deals with the goal, to put interactive teaching modules to the Internet that can be used in a lecture as well as for individual self-studies.
+We present a learning method based on using so-called living pictures [2,3].
+The method presented deals with the goal, to put interactive teaching modules to the Internet that can be used in a lecture as well as for individual self-studies [2].
+They can be accessed independent of time and place.
+On one hand, teachers can demonstrate different examples and procedures of test related topics using computer simulated living pictures during their lessons.
+On the other hand, students can use the same simulations on their home computer, if the living pictures are available on the Internet.